DegatagaLee026/Super-Mario-3D-All-Stars-Super-Deluxe/README.md

 ## Known Issues
 When using certain switch emulators (Yuzu, Ryujinx, Citron), the launcher is unable to boot straight into Odyssey or 3d World.
 Instead, it will just open the emulator without booting a game.
 For best compatibility, use Eden, as that is the only one known to be able to boot straight into games without any additional input.

+Upon booting Super Mario 64 DS, DeSmuME will not launch full-screen.
+Press Alt + Enter to full-screen the window manually.

 ## Other tools available through this mod